-Survey responses demonstrated brands' focus on gaining control of the more strategic aspects of the programmatic process with tactical and technical activities most likely to be outsourced.
+Across Europe, survey responses demonstrated brands' focus on gaining control of the more strategic aspects of the programmatic process with tactical and technical activities most likely to be outsourced.
 For example, a brand's DMP is arguably its most strategic source of marketplace leverage for developing distinct consumer segments and messaging strategies that drive incremental advertising productivity.
 But extracting full value from the DMP can be a collaborative process between a brand and outside partner.
-One marketer of insurance, for example, taps its DMP to develop consumer segments with input from its media agency, who then manages the process of target activation with a DSP partner: "We set the audiences in the DMP with the relevant data we have.
+One marketer, for example, taps its DMP to develop consumer segments in collaboration with its media agency, who then manages the process of target activation with a DSP partner: "We set the audiences in the DMP with the relevant data we have.
 Then we talk with the media agency just to be on the same page and to decide the media strategy together, we establish the audiences, and then we create the audiences in the DMP and push them into the DSP."
 In this case, the media and targeting strategies evolve both internally (informed by DMP data) and with the media agency's input.
 Establishing a digital budget within the context of cross channel planning is another example of where brands may tap their media agencies for strategic input.
 "We're very much at the moment reliant on the tools and the technologies from our agencies to give us the best steer on what that investment currently should look like," said one brand market leader.

-Taking a closer look at partner relationships, brands reported having direct contractual relationships with DSPs, however, they were likely to have their media agencies assume an intermediary role with DSPs for campaign execution.
-Across all markets, 65 percent of brands reported that their in-house team presides over ad execution; UK and Spain in-house involvement was highest at 69 percent while Germany's 56 percent marked the low.
-During brand discussions, one CPG marketer conveyed the goal of gaining more direct control of the DSP relationship during the next 18 months, both in terms of contract and data management.
+Taking a closer look at partner relationships, brands reported having direct contractual ties with DSPs, however, they were apt to have their media agencies assume an intermediary role with DSPs for campaign execution.
+Across all markets, 65 percent of brands reported that their inhouse team presides over ad execution; France was slightly higher than average at 66 percent compared to Spain and the UK, where in-house involvement was highest at 69 percent.
+During brand discussions, one marketer conveyed the goal of gaining more direct control of the DSP relationship during the next 18 months, both in terms of contract and data management.